cleverchuk/ices/README.md

 #### Simulation & Parameter Search
 The simulation was written by **Georgina Obehi Dibua** in C++.
 I added some routines to make it work for the purpose of parameter value search.
 The following table has information about the added routines.

-Modifiers | Method and Description
+Modifier | Method and Description
 --- | ---
 **double** | **inRange**(double low, double high, double seed)<br/>`Returns a random number between low and high inclusive` **void** | **resetParams**()<br/> `Sets parameters' values to default`